(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (34) All mobile handsets, including batteries and accessories, are recyclable through the Mobile Phone Industry Recycling Program.

-(35) Any broken/damaged or old UWS phones that are not repairable should be returned to the IT Accounts Unit.
+(35) Any broken/damaged or old University phones that are not repairable should be returned to the IT Accounts Unit.
 Make sure that the sim card has been removed and the phone is marked dead or working (if partially working).

 (36) All mobile phones, batteries and accessories collected through Mobile Muster are recycled for material recovery to minimise the impact of mobile phones on the environment (there is no profit made from this and they are not refurbished).